 What is the CRA Notice of Assessment?

-A Notice of Assessment is sent to you after the Canada Revenue Agency (CRA) has completed a preliminary review of your filed tax return.
+After the Canada Revenue Agency (CRA) has completed a preliminary review of your filed tax return, you will be issued a Notice of Assessment.

 The CRA Notice of Assessment (form T451) includes your taxable income (Line 150) and your allowable registered retirement savings plan (RRSP) contributions and tax-free savings account (TFSA) limit for the current year.